-Lizbeth Millan is a first generation college freshman majoring in social work at California State University, Long Beach.
-She is currently a research assistant in the Child Language Interaction and Memory Lab (CLIaM) with Dr. Kimberly Kelly through the Undergraduate Research Opportunity Program (UROP).
+Lizbeth Millan is a first-generation college sophomore majoring in Social Work at California State University, Long Beach.
+She is a second-year research assistant in the Child Language Interaction and Memory Lab (CLIaM) with Dr. Kimberly Kelly through the Undergraduate Research Opportunity Program (UROP).
 According to the Myer’s-Brigg’s Personal Test, Lizbeth is an idealist and a perfectionist.
-She’s fascinated by child development research because she wants to learn more about child brain development, and hopes to one day conduct her own research in graduate school.
-Lizbeth is hoping to gain practical research skills such as transcribing and coding; as well as hone her communication and leadership skills.
-She believes working in CLIaM lab will help her better understand her youngest brother’s narrative development and speech disability.
-Lizbeth is a former Downey Police explorer and she is pursuing a career in social work under the criminal justice system.
-Therefore, her research experience in the CLIaM lab will sharpen her critical thinking skills, which will be essential in her career field.
+She’s fascinated by child development research because she wants to learn more about child brain development and hopes to one day conduct her own research on social behaviors in graduate school.
+Lizbeth has gained practical research skills such as data collecting, transcribing and coding; as well as hone her communication and leadership skills.
+Working in CLIaM lab has helped her better understand her youngest brother’s narrative development and speech disability.
+Lizbeth is a former Downey Police explorer and she is pursuing a career in Social Work under the child-development spectrum.
+Therefore, her research experience in the CLIaM lab will sharpen her critical thinking skills and communication skills; all of which are essential to her career field in Social Work.
 In her spare time, she likes to bake, clean her house, travel, and watch history conspiracy theories.